DOT Drug & Alcohol Management

 The training must cover the physical, behavioral, speech, and performance indicators of probable alcohol misuse and use of drugs.
 Recurrent training is not required.

-- A Supervisor’s Guide to Reasonable Suspicion Testing - DVD Training Help fulfill supervisors’ required drug and alcohol training.
+- Reasonable Suspicion Testing: What Supervisors Need To Know - DVD Training Help fulfill supervisors’ required drug and alcohol training.
 Online preview available.

 - A Supervisor’s Guide to Reasonable Suspicion Testing - Online Training For supervisors of CMV drivers - helps fulfill supervisors’ required drug and alcohol training

-- Alcohol & Drug Testing: Driver Awareness - DVD Training Program Give your drivers the information they need for DOT's alcohol & drug testing requirements.
+- Alcohol & Drug Testing: What Drivers Need to Know - DVD Training Give your drivers the information they need for DOT's alcohol & drug testing requirements.
 Online preview available.

 Recordkeeping — Drug and Alcohol Program